-However, since the frame and the overall design are a bit different, some might be confused when it comes to choosing the best model that fits their budget and their needs.
+However, since the frame and the overall design are a bit different, some might be confused when it comes to choosing the best adult tricycle that fits their budget and needs.

-Here is a rundown of the most important parts on an adult tricycle that you should pay attention to when making the purchase.
+Here is a rundown of the most important parts of an adult tricycle that you should pay attention to when making the purchase.

 A tricycle is a type of pedal-propelled vehicle that resembles a bicycle but has three wheels instead.
 Tricycles are usually ridden by elderly people who struggle with maintaining balance on two wheels, people with injuries, or overweight people.